Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 • Open a bank account in your own name and instruct the bank not to phone you.
 Access the statement online or arrange for it to be sent to a different location, such as to a trusted friend or family member.

-• Store documents in a safety deposit box at a bank that your partner does not go to.
+• Store documents in a safe deposit box at a bank that the person causing harm does not go to.

 • Save and set aside as much money as you can (e.g., take a bit of change out of grocery money if/when possible).